How to Be Productive With ADHD: 9 Best Tips

 Let me break that down for you.

 But when you start with simple tasks you love, you are more likely to finish them.
-The feeling of accomplishment makes you pumped to take on the next task.
+That feeling of accomplishment makes you pumped to take on the next task.

 4. Break Tasks Down Into Tiny Bits

-In the past, I would make a long list of tasks I’d never finish in one day, then get all panicky during the process of execution (as though someone was chasing me).
-And at the end of the day, I’d wonder why I wasn’t so productive.
+In the past, I would make a long list of tasks I’d never finish in one day, then get all panicky during the process of execution (as though someone were chasing me).
+Then at the end of the day, I’d wonder why I wasn’t so productive.

-When setting your daily goals, you need to work with your ADHD by breaking them down into simple steps.
+When setting your daily goals, you need to work with your ADHD by breaking them down into doable steps.

-If somehow, because you couldn’t effectively manage distractions, you do a task that isn’t on your list, add it to the list.
+If somehow, because you couldn’t effectively manage distractions, you do a task that you didn’t plan to, add it to your to-do list and check it off.

 It means your distraction was inclined toward a productive path.
 A win is a win.

-We can quickly get caught up in that wave of guilt, blaming ourselves for our focus and productivity levels, but guilt-tripping yourself is never the answer.
+We can quickly get caught up in that wave of guilt, blaming ourselves for our focus and productivity levels.
+But guilt-tripping ourselves is never the answer.

-You did something that wasn’t on your to-do list, so add it in.
-This way, you find quick wins while you work on strategies to improve your focus level—which brings me to my next point…
+You did something, so add it in.
+This way, you find quick wins while you work on strategies to improve your focus level.

 6. Try the 2-hour Focus Sprint